-Katherine Hattam, Victoria Hattam, Ellen Koshland, Danica I. J. Knezevic, Macushla Robinson, Shevaun Wright Rewriting: feminism and careOpening: Tuesday 24 August, 2021 Dates: 24 August - 25 September, 2021
+Katherine Hattam, Victoria Hattam, Ellen Koshland, Danica I. J. Knezevic, Macushla Robinson, Shevaun Wright, Elvis Richardson, Gyun Hur Rewriting: the politics of careOpening: Tuesday 17 August, 2021 Dates: 17 August - 18 September, 2021

 Katherine Hattam, a Melbourne based artist who works with color across collage, painting, and printmaking.
 Her work explores the unsettled space between the internal and external worlds and is informed by literature, psychoanalysis, and feminism.